hadriane/aws_apigateway_lambda_dynamodb_contactform/README.md

     3. Create a POST method for the API gateway
     4. Deploy the API
 4. Setup Lambda Python 3 function
-    1. Create a Lambda function to create records in DynamoDB
+    1. Create a Lambda function and attach an IAM role to it
-    2. Attach the IAM role to the Lambda function
+    2. Add Trigger to Lambda function
+	3. Write the Python code
 5. Use Postman to test
+    1. Create a new Postman test
+	2. Setup the test
+	3. Check the DynamoDB table CONTACT_FORM has been update
 6. Setup a frontend web contact form
     1. Create a web contact form in Apache
+7. Test the frontend web contact form

 ### Setup DynamoDB
 1. Login to AWS